nyrahealth/CrisperWhisper/README.md

 #### Transcription Performance

-CrisperWhisper++ significantly outperforms Whisper Large v3, especially on datasets that require more verbatim transcription, such as AMI and TED-LIUM.
+CrisperWhisper++ significantly outperforms Whisper Large v3, especially on datasets that have a more verbatim transcription style in the ground truth, such as AMI and TED-LIUM.

 | Dataset            | CrisperWhisper++ | Whisper Large v3 |
 |----------------------|:--------------:|:----------------:|